Skip to main content

 The site conditions & location.

-Difficult and sloping sites can add to excavation and foundation costs because there is more surveying, engineering and technically involved.
-For example, steep sloping sites with limited access require more labour and potentially equipment hire (a crane or booster) to get tools and materials to the site.
-West facing sites will require more insulation and cooling because these homes are always prone to over-heating in warmer months.
-Older houses, in particular, are prone to hiding problems behind nicely plastered and painted walls.
+Difficult and sloping sites add to excavation and foundation costs because there is more surveying, engineering and is more technical overall.
+Steep sloping sites with limited access require more labour and equipment (a crane or booster) to get tools and materials to the site.

 Custom vs project home.

-The finish quality.
+Selections & the finish quality.

 Do you want high quality vs standard finish for fittings, materials, cabinetry, appliances, heating, and cooling…this can have a big impact on each direct cost in the project.
+Do you want high ceilings, solid core doors, concrete pathways, systems… anything not standard adds to the cost.

 Permits, relaxations & certification.